kyma-project/kyma/docs/application-connector/docs/08-10-rotate-root-ca.md

 ## Rotating a soon-to-expire CA certificate

-To successfully rotate a soon-to-expire CA certificate, you must replace it with a new certificate in both the Connector Service CA Secret and the Nginx Ingress Secret.
+To successfully rotate a soon-to-expire CA certificate, replace it with a new certificate in both the Connector Service CA Secret and the Nginx Ingress Secret.
 Follow these steps to replace the old certificate in both Secrets:

 1. Get the existing Root CA key.
 Fetch it from the `connector-service-app-ca` Secret and save it to a `ca.key` file.
 Run:
   ```